What is Acupuncture?

 There are two approaches to acupuncture which sometimes overlap.
 Traditional Chinese acupuncture is based on a belief that the needles stimulate energy flow in the body.
 Western Medical acupuncture adapts the traditional Chinese approach and applies a scientific method to understand and explain its effects.
 It combines a knowledge of anatomy, physiology and pathophysiology to enhance the effectiveness of acupuncture.

-Acupuncture is most effective when used in combination with exercise therapy, traditional therapy and medication.
-It should be used in combination with other therapy treatments.
+Acupuncture works and is most effective when used in combination with exercise therapy, traditional therapy and medication.
+Acupuncture treatments should be used in combination with other therapy treatments.